optimalstrategy/Qval/docs/source/basic_usage.rst

             request: Union[Request, Dict[str, str]],
             # A Dictionary in the form of (param_name -> `Validator()` object).
             validators: Dict[str, Validator] = None,
             # Provide true if you want to access any other parameters besides the configured ones inside the validation context.
             box_all: bool = True,
-            # The factories that will be used to convert the parameters to python objects..
+            # The factories that will be used to convert the parameters to python objects.
             **factories: Optional[Callable[[str], object]],
         ) -> QueryParamValidator: